-- Residence halls and apartments require a \$25 non-refundable application fee prior to assignment. - Students who cancel their room before August 1 (for Fall) will receive no penalty. - Students who cancel after the above date will be subject to our cancellation policy. - Students will not have an apartment or dorm reserved without submission of paperwork required by NMJC Housing and making proper payment arrangements to the NMJC Business Office or through the Nelnet payment plan.
+- Residence halls and apartments require a \$25 non-refundable application fee prior to assignment. - Single Rooms are based on availability.
+Students will be provided a 30-day grace period to make full payment or set a payment plan.
+After this period, the single room will be forfeited and resident will be moved to a shared room if there is not full payment or a payment plan in place. - Students who cancel their room before August 1 (Fall Semester) will receive no penalty. - Students who cancel after the above date will be subject to our cancellation policy. - Students will not have an apartment or dorm reserved without submission of paperwork required by NMJC Housing and making proper payment arrangements to the NMJC Business Office or through the Nelnet payment plan.